steffenmueller4/steffenmueller4.github.io/_posts/2022-12-26-conways-law-or-how-to-think-about-interdependencies.md

 ---
 layout: post
 date: 2022-12-26 07:50:00 +0100
-title: "Conway's Law or How to Think About Interdependencies between Organization and Software Architecture"
+title: "Thinking About Interdependencies between Organization and Software Architecture"
 categories:
   - Architecture
   - Organization
-  - Conway
 published: true
 ---
-Some time ago, I have read Marianne Bellotti's post about [hunting tech debt via org charts](https://bellmar.medium.com/hunting-tech-debt-via-org-charts-92df0b253145) with delight.
-And... yes, I observed similar things in my work experience.
 As a senior engineer, an architect, or an engineering manager, you are often facing situations where you realize interdependencies between your organization and software architecture.
 What team should maintain a specific component within a larger architecture or organization?
+How to build a proper architecture serving this or that team?
 How to (re-)structure teams when facing a bigger architecture rework or a new project?
-This article is about Conway's Law and the Inverse Conway Maneuver which can help you to think about interdependencies between organization and software architecture as well as guide you while setting up an organization or bigger architecture.
+This article is about how to think about interdependencies between organization and software architecture.
+It should provide a guide for you while setting up an organization or bigger architecture.

 ## Introduction

 Some time ago, I have read Marianne Bellotti's post about [hunting tech debt via org charts](https://bellmar.medium.com/hunting-tech-debt-via-org-charts-92df0b253145) with delight.
-And... yes, I observed similar things in my work experience.
-After working as an IT consultant in the public sector, as a research associate in a publicly founded research project, and in several product-focussed companies in various roles, I can definitely back Marianne Bellotti's observations that there is common tech debt stemming from different organization setup.

 Marianne Bellotti writes about being able to predict several key details of an organization's problem by just looking at people's titles meeting her and by looking at the organzation chart of the company.
 She, furthermore, explains that "[...] the types of problems organizations have are heavily influenced by their incentive structure and the easiest way to figure out their incentive structure is by looking at the org chart." {%cite Bellotti2021 %}
 The incentive structure is driving and shaping the organization, because it drives and shapes what the organization prioritizes in the day to day work and how people in the organization get ahead.
 The tech debt is, then, going to accrue in the day to day work of people in the organization due to their priorities {%cite Bellotti2021 %}.

-The incentive structure is one way how the organization influences software architecture.
+The incentive structure—here, we can distinguish between individual and organizational incentives—is one way how the organization influences software architecture.
 There are further things such as previous experiences, knowledge, politics, and maturity of the organization.
 The organization is shaping the organization's architecture in various ways.
 With a little bit of background knowledge, you can understand the mechanisms how an organization influences the software architecture of an application and organization.